cschotte/blog/content/tags/profile/_index.md

 ---
 title: "Profile"
-description: "Profile pages describing Clemens Schotte's background, skills, interests, and professional work."
+description: "Get to know Clemens Schotte, a Dutch technology leader and software architect, through pages about his career, cloud expertise, projects, and interests."
 ---